Coding Agent

 Our verdict

 Strong agentic coding tool with deep codebase context.
-Best for builders working in large monorepos where tools like Cursor or Copilot lose the thread.
-Pricing is higher than most competitors.
+Best for large monorepos where other tools lose the thread.
+Pricing higher than most competitors.

 Best for